-To apply for these courses, students must have good literacy and numeracy skills, strong attendance records, active participation, and the ability to travel to the host site and demonstrate their interest in the industry area.
-Students must complete a written application to show that they have explored the industry area.
-Evidence that can be included in these applications includes any relevant certificates (i.e. White Card or first aid), career research or planning, or reflection notes from work experience, volunteer work, Try a Trade sessions, or relevant excursions.
+To apply and be eligible for these courses, students must have good literacy and numeracy skills, strong attendance records, active participation, and the ability to travel to the host site and demonstrate their interest in the industry area.
+As part of the application process, students must complete a written application to show that they have explored the industry area.
+Evidence that can be included in these applications includes any relevant certificates (i.e. White Card or First Aid), career research or planning, or reflection notes from work experience, volunteer work, Try a Trade/Industry Immersion sessions, or relevant excursions.
 These applications are then submitted to the Registered Training Organisation (RTO), who determines the student's eligibility for the course.
 Successful applicants will undergo a Literacy and Numeracy test (LLN) to assess their readiness for the course and to identify any additional support they may need.